deepkit/deepkit-framework/README.md

 * Support declaring method arguments and return type for method serialization
 * Implicit type detection as far as Typescript allows it technically
 * Supports getters
+* One decorator for all.
+Best and mist efficient UX possible, with full type hinting support
 * Soft type castings (so implicit cast from number -> string, if necessary)
 * Entity definition export to TypeORM (currently columns + indices), so you don't have to decorate twice.
 * NestJS validation pipe